xthanhn/mcuprog/README.md

 ```

 ## Supported devices and tools
-pymcuprog is primarily intended for use with PKOB nano (nEDBG) debuggers which are found on Curiosity Nano kits and other development boards.
+mcuprog is primarily intended for use with PKOB nano (nEDBG) debuggers which are found on Curiosity Nano kits and other development boards.
 This means that it is continuously tested with a selection of AVR devices with UPDI interface as well as a selection of PIC devices.
 However since the protocol is compatible between all EDBG-based debuggers (pyedbglib) it is possible to use pymcuprog with a wide range of debuggers and devices, although not all device families/interfaces have been implemented.

 ### Debuggers / Tools
-pymcuprog supports:
+mcuprog supports:
 * PKOB nano (nEDBG) - on-board debugger on Curiosity Nano
 * MPLAB PICkit 4 In-Circuit Debugger (when in 'AVR mode')
 * MPLAB Snap In-Circuit Debugger (when in 'AVR mode')